natewatson999/node-virustotal/README.md

 Fair warning, this documentation is extremely long, so if you need to pee or need coffee; do so or brew it before you start reading this.

 The VirusTotal API has 2 tiers: free and premium.
 The free API has a limit of 4 calls per minute, or one every 15000 milliseconds.
 Consequently, node-virustotal uses a task queue internally.
+If you have the premium API, this will still work, however the premium-specific features may be buggy due to the lack of possibility of testing, and you may wish to adjust the time between API calls.

 ## Old Versions